How does water heater installation work

 Disconnect old water heater

-Turn off the power or gas supply, drain the tank, and disconnect the plumbing and electrical/gas lines from the old water heater.
+Turn off the power or gas supply, and disconnect the cold water inlet and hot water outlet pipes from the old water heater.

 2. 2